the melting pot

 The Melting Pot is Scotland's Centre for Social Innovation.
 The building is also home to a diversity of voluntary sector agencies including Social Enterprise Scotland.
 The workshop space and the meeting room are both purpose built.

 On arrival just follow the instructions on the wall to your right.
-The reception workers will speak with you via an intercom.
-On entry proceed to the elevator and up to the fifth floor.
+Reception will speak with you via an intercom.
+On entry proceed to the stairs or elevator and up to the fourth/top floor.

 The entrance is situated between Fopp and The Abbotsford Bar.
+(It is simply a double door that says 'Thorn House' over head).
 This is less than a minutes walk from both Princes Street and St Andrews Square.